apache/trafficserver/doc/admin-guide/plugins/money_trace.en.rst

 Robustness
 ==========

 This plugin tries to be robust in its parsing.
-At a minimum the value must start with `trace-id=` with there being some non empty value.
-If this is not true then the header is passed through to the next level.
+At a minimum the value must start with `trace-id=` set to a none empty value.

 If `span-id=` is found in the header value that will be used as the parent-id for an upstream request.
 Otherwise '0' will be its value.

+If the incoming money trace header is invalid, it is handled based on the --create-if-none setting.
+If create-if-none is set a new money trace header will be generated and used.
+Otherwise the incoming client header value will be passed through.